Chronostasys/Blazor.Cropper/README.md

 For more details, see [the sample project](CropperSample).
 To build it, simply clone it and run it in visual studio.
 The running result should be like this:
 ![](2020-09-20-22-00-04.png)
+## Note
+In many cases, I found It's really slow to convert image data to base64 format and set it as img src(many times slower than image crop process).
+So I stronly recommend you to avoid doing this in blazor.